pydantic/pydantic/docs/usage/validation_decorator.md

 since we trick mypy into thinking the function returned by the decorator is the same as the function being decorated; access to the [raw function](#raw-function) or other attributes will require `type: ignore`.

-## Validate without calling the function

-**TODO: this no longer exists.**

-By default, arguments validation is done by directly calling the decorated function with parameters.
-But what if you wanted to validate them without *actually* calling the function?
-To do that you can call the `validate` method bound to the decorated function.

 ## Raw function

 The raw function which was decorated is accessible, this is useful if in some scenarios you trust your input